Research history of Mosasaurus: Identification as an extinct marine lizard

 Cuvier justified his concepts by trusting his techniques in the then-developing field of comparative anatomy, which he had already used to identify giant extinct members of other modern groups.

-In 1812, Camper Jr. proposed the existence of two species of this type of marine reptile in the Maastricht fossil record.
-While not providing any accompanying scientific names, he nevertheless referred to them as the "large species" and the "small species".
-The "large species" is represented by the second skull now residing in Paris, while the "small species" are based by some of the fossils once held by Camper Jr.'s father.
-However, Cuvier rejected the idea that these fossils known at the time could represent two species.
-In 1882, the Belgian paleontologist Louis Dollo recognized theses latter remains as belonging to another mosasaurid genus that he named Plioplatecarpus marshi, thus confirming Camper Jr.'s proposal about the existence of an other lineage of theses extinct reptiles.

 Naming

 Even though the binomial naming system was well established at the time, Cuvier never designated a scientific name to the new species and for a while, it continued being referred to as the "great animal of Maastricht".
-The very first scientific name was proposed by Samuel Thomas von Sömmerring in 1816, in which he erected the species Lacerta gigantea on the basis of a skeleton of a marine reptile having been discovered in Bavaria, Germany, the author seeing it as a juvenile individual belonging to the same species as the specimen described by Cuvier.
+The very first scientific name was proposed by the paleontologist Samuel Thomas von Sömmerring in 1816, in which he erected the species Lacerta gigantea on the basis of a skeleton of a marine reptile having been discovered in Bavaria, Germany, the author seeing it as a juvenile individual belonging to the same lineage as the specimen described by Cuvier.
 It would later turn out that this skeleton shared no affinity with the Maastricht specimen, being in fact a thalattosuchian which was later named Geosaurus by Cuvier in 1824.
 In 1822, English doctor James Parkinson published a conversation that included a suggestion made by Llandaff dean William Daniel Conybeare to refer to the species as the Mosasaurus as a temporary name until Cuvier decided on a permanent scientific name.
 Cuvier never made one; instead, he himself adopted Mosasaurus as the genus name in a volume dating from 1829 of his flagship work Le Règne Animal.
-The genus name came from the Latin Mosa "Meuse" and the Ancient Greek σαῦρος (saûros, "lizard"), all literally meaning "lizard of the Meuse", in reference to the river where MNHN AC 9648 was discovered nearby.
+The genus name came from the Latin Mosa "Meuse" and the Ancient Greek σαῦρος (saûros, "lizard"), all meaning "lizard of the Meuse", in reference to the river near which the fossils were discovered.